MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`customScriptsStorageAccount`** - **Azure storage account where custom scripts will be uploaded**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The Custom Script Extension downloads and executes scripts provided by you on each virtual machines in the VM scale set.
-These scripts will be stored in the storage account specified here.
-Specify a pre-existing ARM storage account.
+Optional.
+The Custom Script Extension downloads and executes scripts provided by you on each virtual machine in the VM scale set.
+These scripts will be stored in the pre-existing ARM storage account specified here.
 <!-- :::editable-content-end::: -->
 <br>